Official TypeScript SDK for the Social Fetch API: Build Faster

 throw error;

-Use whichever style fits your app.
-The important part is that SDK failures still carry normalized Social Fetch error details.
+}Use whichever style fits your application architecture.
+The important part is that SDK failures never swallow the normalized Social Fetch error details you need for debugging.

-That means the normal shape is:
+That means the standard consumption pattern is:

-Typed client, same envelope, fewer surprises.
+Typed client, same boring envelope, fewer surprises.